frenchdonuts/neoql/src/doc/UserGuide.rst

 		- as `Immutable Object`_
 		- Provide Column_ accessor for Table_

-	- model your GUI `Relation Table`_ using |neoql|.
+	- model your GUI `Relation Table`_ using NeoQL.
 	  This is when you decide to provide a list of selected items, and the list of all available items
-	- implement you edition operations using |neoql|.
+	- implement you edition operations using NeoQL.
 Also called the Service Layer
 	- connect the `Relation Table`_ to their corresponding observers (JTable, JList, ... ).

 Relational Modeling